RandTrawick/Steno/Phrases.md

  * see it: STAOE
  * some of the: SOFPLT
  * that you can: THAUBG
- * there is: THR-LGS
- * they have: THEF
- * they were: THERP
  * things to: THOEUPBGS
  * to do it: TKO/TK/T
  * to do that: TKO/HA/THA